phe3l/Project_Cloud/readme.md

 ### Philippe Megbemado (phe3l)
 **Contributions**:
-- Designed, developed, and deployed the M5Stack device UI and dashboard.
+- Designed, developed, and deployed the M5Stack device UI and functionalities.
 - Initiated the development of the web service with BigQuery functions and the weather API.
 Developed the backend functions that generate the visual graphs for displaying on the M5Stack device.
 - Created the Google Cloud Platform project and configured the BigQuery database.

 ### Mykhailo Zotov (wildchilling)
 **Contributions**:
 - Developed and deployed the web dashboard using Plotly Dash to Google Cloud Platform.
-- Took over the development of the web service from Philippe, integrating additional functionalities such as Text-to-Speech and Language Learning Models (LLMs).
+- Took over the development of the web service, integrating additional functionalities such as Text-to-Speech and Language Learning Models (LLMs).
 - Designed the overall architecture of the project, decoupled various parts of the codebase to enhance modularity and maintainability, created this readme.

-## 🍿 Video About the Project
+## 🍿 Video on the Project
 The Video explaining the project can be accessed by following [this link](#).